-In order to acquire supply resources to provide reliable natural gas deliveries to its customers, FEI purchases natural gas supply from counterparties, which include producers, aggregators, and marketers.
+In order to acquire supply resources to provide reliable gas deliveries to its customers, FEI purchases natural gas and low carbon gas supply from counterparties, which include producers, aggregators, and marketers.
 These counterparties adhere to standards of counterparty creditworthiness, and contract execution/management policies.
-FEI contracts for approximately 184 PJs of baseload and seasonal supply, of which the majority is sourced in Northeast BC and transported on Westcoast's T-South pipeline transportation system ("Westcoast Pipeline").
+FEI contracts for approximately 180 PJs of baseload and seasonal supply, of which the majority is sourced in Northeast BC and transported on Westcoast's T-South pipeline transportation system ("Westcoast Pipeline").
 The remainder is sourced in Alberta and transported on TC Energy Corporation's pipeline transportation system ("TCEC Pipeline System") namely, the NGTL pipeline system and the Foothills pipeline system, which are owned and operated through subsidiaries of TC Energy Corporation.
+FEI purchased approximately 0.72 PJs of low carbon gas, namely biomethane, in 2021.